gaya3balan/Gayathri-Balachandran-Lab5_Python-for-DS/README.md

 Final solution 1 has HTML, CSS provided by Great Learning.
 Did not upload venv file as it exceeded 80 MB Final solution 2 has my HTML CSS changes done during lab session.has the venv folder.

+COULD NOT DEPLOY TO HEROKU AND RAILWAY APP AS BOTH ARE PAID AND ASKED FOR MY CREDIT CARD INFO WHICH I DID NOT PROVIDED.
+INCLUDED THE STEPS REQUIRED IN THE JUPYTER NOTEBOOKS.